Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 If you’re planning to start a business in Florida using a specific name, you may need to register for a business name.
-Business name registration is commonly referred to as a Florida DBA or “Doing Business As,” but is officially called a Fictitious Business Name.
+Business name registration is commonly called a Florida DBA or “Doing Business As,” but is officially called a Fictitious Business Name.

 Check out our guide to see if you need to register for a Florida Fictitious Business Name and learn how to register.